Fast Five

 While developing Fast Five, Universal Pictures deliberately departed from the street racing theme prevalent in previous films in the series, to transform the franchise into a heist action series involving cars.
 By doing so, they hoped to attract wider audiences that might otherwise be put off by a heavy emphasis on cars and car culture.
 Fast Five is considered the transitional film in the series, featuring only one car race and giving more attention to action set pieces such as brawls, gun fights, and the central heist.
 The production mounted a comprehensive marketing campaign, with the film being advertised through social media, virtual games, cinema chains, automobile manufacturers, and at NASCAR races.

-Lin, Diesel, and Walker's returns were finalized in February 2010, and principal photography began that July and lasted until that October, with filming locations including Atlanta, Puerto Rico, and Rio de Janeiro.
+Lin, Diesel, and Walker's returns were finalized in February 2010.
+Principal photography began that July and lasted until that October, with filming locations including Atlanta, Puerto Rico, and Rio de Janeiro.
 Brian Tyler, the composer of the previous two installments, returned to compose the score.
 The film is notable for primarily featuring practical stunt work as opposed to computer-generated imagery.